 The analytical picture of the landscape of the binary perceptron, and its relation with the behaviour of algorithms, however, was far from being completely understood.
-Indeed, if only those kind of point-like, sharp solutions exists, it should be really hard to find them.
-Nevertheless, not only there exist algorithms that solve efficiently the optimization problem~\cite{Braunstein2006,baldassi2007efficient,baldassi2015max}, but the solutions they find also have substantially different properties from the typical, isolated ones that can be described analytically: we mention in particular the fact that one can numerically show that solutions found by algorithms usually lie in dense clusters of solutions~\cite{baldassi2020shaping} and observables like stability distribution~\cite{relu_locent} and generalization (in teacher-student models)~\cite{baldassi2015subdominant} do not coincide with the theoretical calculations cited above.
+Indeed, if only those kind of point-like, sharp solutions existed, it should be really hard to find them.
+Nevertheless, not only there exist algorithms that solve efficiently the optimization problem~\cite{Braunstein2006,baldassi2007efficient,baldassi2015max}, but the solutions they find also have substantially different properties from the typical ones: we mention in particular the fact that one can numerically show that solutions found by algorithms usually lie in dense clusters of solutions~\cite{baldassi2020shaping} and observables like the stability distribution~\cite{relu_locent} and the generalization error (in teacher-student models)~\cite{baldassi2015subdominant} do not coincide with the theoretical calculations cited above.